Examples and counterexamples in Ehrhart theory: Acknowledgments

 \section{Acknowledgments}

 We thank the American Institute of Mathematics and the organizers of the workshop ``Ehrhart polynomials: inequalities and extremal constructions'' held in May 2022, as this project was initiated during that workshop.
 We are especially grateful to Petter Br\"and\'en for numerous stimulating conversations and suggestions regarding inequalities for polynomials, and to Matt Larson for sharing many insightful thoughts about the connection between $K$-polynomials and Ehrhart theory.
 We thank Akiyoshi Tsuchiya for bringing to our attention the example provided in the proof of Theorem~\ref{thm:non-realrooted} and thank Gabriele Balletti for suggesting us an idea to construct the example of Theorem~\ref{thm:negative-eval}.
 We benefited from useful discussions and comments by Per Alexandersson, Christos Athanasiadis, Matthias Beck, Roger Behrend, Federico Castillo, Alessio D'Al\`i, and Andrew Sack.
+We also acknowledge a careful reading and useful suggestions by two anonymous referees.